03 Nov How to Bootstrap Your Career According to Tucci Goka Ivowi

 By all means, know your computer design, systems analysis, and so on.
 But if you lack these skills – communication, networking, project management – those others might not be of much use.

 Searching for a job?
 Get a resume that speaks for you even when you are not in the room.
 Start here

 Finding purpose at work

 As was clearly established by the Gallup report mentioned above, many workers hate their jobs.
-If you’ve ever wondered why Thank God It’s Friday is so popular, this is the reason.
+If you’ve ever wondered why Thank God It’s Friday is so popular, now you know the reason.

 Another Gallup report established that “71% of young people aren’t engaged at work ― and at least 60% are open to new job opportunities.”
-A separate Gallup research, “which combined 30 separate studies and data from more than 1 million respondents, found that the millennial workforce is predominantly checked out.”
+Further, a different Gallup research, which combined 30 separate studies and data from more than 1 million respondents, found that the millennial workforce is predominantly checked out.”

 - Unrealistically high expectations of what their day-to-day work lives would be like